Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |

-The file name generation rules are as follows.
+The filename generation rules are as follows.

-| Special characters not allowed in file names |
+| Special characters that cannot be used in file names |

 |---|